Rodney Pyles: Career

-In 2018, Democrats — including Pyles — swept all five seats in the 51st district, the largest multi-member district in the House.
+Pyles was a Democrat.
+He served in the West Virginia House of Delegates, representing the 51st district, from 2016 to 2020.
+He sponsored a bill to ban the declawing of cats.
+In 2018, Pyles and the Democrats swept all five seats in the 51st district, the largest multi-member district in the House.
 As a result, the Monongalia County delegates, all Democrats, called themselves “The Fab Five” and frequently voted and worked together on bills.
-This was especially notable given that there was only one Democratic member of the delegation just four years earlier, after the 2014 elections.
-In 2020, Pyles was defeated for re-election by former Republican Delegate Joe Statler, breaking the all-Democratic delegation.
+In 2020, he was defeated for re-election by former Republican Delegate Joe Statler, breaking the all-Democratic delegation.